 Victim Legal Assistance Networks

-For example, victims of home-invasion robberies may have costly damages to their residences and want to replace the locks.
-Items stolen might be used to steal the victims’ identities.
+For example, victims of home-invasion robberies may incur costly damage to their residences and want to replace the locks or make other repairs.
+Items taken might be used to steal the victims’ identities.
 Reporting the crime, attending court, and dealing with fraud protections might require time off work resulting in the victim being fired.
 Or the victims may be afraid to report the crime due to their immigration status or because the perpetrator is known and has threatened retaliation.

 The legal systems that victims may move through are each complex, and victims cannot assume that their rights will be protected.
 Qualified legal assistance can help victims navigate these systems, ensure that their rights are enforced and help victims find resolution.
 Unfortunately, no- and low-cost expert legal services for victims are in short supply.
 When a victim is able to access legal assistance, that provider may not be able to address the full scope of a victims’ needs, or know where to make a referral for additional services.